 Many of our “stories” these days center on regionalism.
 In our markets, everything is regional and being able to service clients from a regional perspective is powerful.
 We believe that our six locations nestled strategically throughout the region in Georgia, South Carolina and Tennessee provide us with a unique ability to service our clients personally and properly by applying the best talent for the project.
 Evidence of our ability to shape the region through thoughtfully-delivered projects can be viewed across the region ranging from the infamous red brick waterfront Rousakis Plaza on River Street in Savannah, the 2,500 acre planned unit development of Savannah Quarters off the I-95 corridor in Pooler and the massive JC Bamford operations on I-95 to the 2,000 acre Palmetto Dunes Resort on Hilton Head Island, the Marketfair Mall redevelopment in Fayetteville and The Boeing Company’s 787 Expansion in North Charleston.
 We like to think we’re good people delivering regional projects, better.

-Our story continues with our 60th anniversary this year.
-We’ve been refining the region through thoughtful designs for the past 60 years and we look forward to redefining the region for the next 60.
+Our story continued with our 60th anniversary in 2018.
+We’ve been refining the region through thoughtful designs for the past 60+ years and we look forward to redefining the region for the next 60.
 I hope you’ll consider being a part of our story and in turn, letting us be a part of yours.
 If telling great stories, or better yet, being a character in the story sounds like a great day at the office to you, you’re in luck.